 Q4.
 Can chicks eat lemons?

 We recommend only feeding your chicks a quality starter/grower, or other chick-specific feed, until they are old enough to be introduced to the rest of the flock.
 While they are small chicks they are quickly developing and you do not want to throw off their dietary balance during this time.

 Q5.
-What other fruits and vegetables are safe for chickens?
+What other things are safe for chickens?

-Here are some popular foods that your chickens can eat.
+Here are some things that your chickens can eat:

 If you need more help with taking care of your chickens, check out The Organized Chicken Keeper for a complete system for managing their health through keeping their supplies stocked and coop clean.